Reference

 It is not possible to mutate memory though an ImmutableMemoryView

-, but the existence of the view does not protect the same memory from being mutated though another variable.
+, but the existence of the view does not protect the same memory from being mutated though another variable, or through explicitly unsafe functions.

 The precise memory layout of the data in a MemoryView